Lighthorse (American Indian police)

+Lighthorse (or Light Horse) is an official or colloquial name for the police forces of federally recognized tribes in the United States.
+Some tribal governments officially refer to their police as Lighthorse while others do not.
+Historically, the term referred to the Five Civilized Tribes of the United States' mounted police forces.
+The Lighthorse were generally organized into companies and assigned to different districts.
+Perhaps the most famous were the Cherokee Lighthorsemen which had their origins in Georgia.

 Cherokee

 In 1797, the Cherokees created organizations called "regulating companies" to deal with horse theft and other property crimes.
 The regulating companies were a mounted tribal police force, empowered to enforce tribal laws.
 They began to be called "Lighthorsemen" in the 1820s.
 Their authority expanded to apprehending criminals, whom they turned over to tribal courts for trial and sentencing.
 The Lighthorsemen's scope was then extended to more serious crimes including murder, rape and robbery.
 They also enforced the tribal laws against drunkenness.
 One author asserted that the Cherokees took the force's name from General Henry "Lighthorse Harry" Lee, who got the nickname because his cavalry moved so quickly.

 On November 13, 1844, the Cherokee National Council authorized the formation of a lighthorse company.
 Composed of a captain, a lieutenant and twenty four horsemen.
 They were to arrest all fugitives from justice in the Cherokee Nation.
 For several years the lighthorsemen also served as judges and jurors, administering punishments themselves.
 Usually, they punished those convicted of minor crimes by whipping.
 In 1874, the Cherokees built a prison at Tahlequah.
 It was the only Indian Nation to do so.